 For example in this photo, we can clearly see the Rule of Thirds where the man occupies 1/3 of the frame.
 We can also see a frame filled with good elements, from the variety and presentation of the meat to the fact that he is also not wearing a shirt!

-- Bring along a portable power bank (or maybe bring along a portable light and power bank like Phottix M200R RGB Light (PH81419) if you love to shoot, it’s such a shame if you see something beautiful but run out of juice!
+- Bring along a portable power bank (or maybe bring along a portable light and power bank like Phottix M200R RGB Light (PH81419) If you love to shoot as much as I do, it’s such a shame if you see something beautiful but run out of juice!

-- Dual backup your photos on your cloud/ pc/ external hard drive… one of my students backed up all her photos on iCloud and then she forgot the passwords… she’s been crying for almost a week.
-When you do your backup to iCloud or PC, also back up with an external drive.
+- Dual backup your photos on your cloud/ pc/ external hard drive… one of my students backed up all her photos on iCloud and then she forgot the password, so she cried for almost a week.
+When you do your backup to iCloud or a PC, also back up with an external drive.

-- Try to get a water resistance phone, when the weather is not that nice, it’s a great time to take photos because the cloud and rain are the best additives for moody photos!
+- Try to get a water resistant phone.
+Quite often when the weather is not that nice, it’s a great time to take photos because the clouds and rain are the best additives for moody photos!

 - Did you know that you can use the volume buttons on your headphones to trigger the phone camera's shutter?
 Try it out!!!